igibmukeshkumar/asd_indigen_analysis/README.md

 ---

-### Step 4: Carrier Frequency and Prevalence Estimation
-- Calculation of carrier frequency and disease prevalence
-- Focused analysis on ASD-associated variants and genes
-- IndiGen cohort–specific burden estimation

----

-### Step 5: Visualization for Research Publication
+### Step 4: Visualization for Research Publication
 **Script:** `data_plot.R`

 - Integration of MAF, statistical significance, ACMG classification, and gene annotation
 - Generation of publication-quality population comparison plots
 - Figures used directly in the research article

+---

+### Step 5: Carrier Frequency and Prevalence Estimation
+- Calculation of carrier frequency and disease prevalence
+- Focused analysis on ASD-associated variants and genes
--
+- IndiGen cohort–specific burden estimation

-#### 🔍 ***Carrier and Prevalence Rate Estimation***
+####  ***Carrier and Prevalence Rate Estimation***

 To analyze genotype data (GT matrix) and compute: